 False alarms are generated when thermal noise exceeds a pre-set threshold level, by the presence of spurious signals, or by equipment malfunction.
-A false alarm may be manifested as a momentary blip on a cathode ray tube (CRT) display, a digital signal processor output, an audio signal, or by all of these means[3].
 If the detection threshold is set too high, there will be very few false alarms, but the signal-to-noise ratio required will inhibit detection of valid targets.
 If the threshold is set too low, the large number of false alarms will mask detection of valid targets.